GormBruunAndresen/PyMAA/docs/sampling/bayesian.md

 > **Note:** Bayesian Bootstrap is not suited for high-dimension polytopes (6+ dimensions) because the convex hull must be calculated, and QuickHull cant handle high dimensions.

-Bayesian Bootstrap sampling works by calculating the convex hull representation of the polytope.
-Then, all simplexes that constitude the convex hull are sampled.
-The simplexes are obtained using Delaunay Triangulation, and the number of samples to draw from a simplex is determined by the share of the total volume for the simplex.
+Bayesian Bootstrap sampling works by calculating the convex hull of the polytope, from the v-representation (vertices) of the polytope.
+Then, the simplexes that consititute the polytope are obtained using Delaunay Triangulation.
+Each simplex is sampled individually, and the number of samples to draw from a simplex is determined by the share of the total volume for the simplex.

 Each simplex, $$P$$, is represented by its vertices, $$P = \{p^1, p^2, ..., p^{d+1}\}$$, where $$d$$ is the dimension of the polytope from which the simplexes originate.
 The vectors pointing to these vertices are contained in the set of vectors, $$V = \{\mathbf{V}_1, \mathbf{V}_2, ..., \mathbf{V}_{d+1} \}$$.
 These vectors will be used to draw a random sample, once they have been scaled using the scaling vector, $$\mathbf{s}$$.